 EMMA – The Role of Emotions and Metacognitive Processes for Goal Revision

-In the project EMMA, we investigate which emotions children report after goal failure, how children adapt their goals after failure, and examine the of role emotions and the evaluation of failure for goal revision.
+In the project EMMA, we investigated which emotions children report after goal failure, how children adapt their goals after failure, and examine the role of emotions and the evaluation of failure for goal revision.

 Project Description